 Mr. Jones was arrested on Oct.
-24, 2005, for drug possession after police attached a tracker to Jones’s Jeep — without judicial approval — and used it to follow him for a month.
-Police actually had a warrant, but they did not execute it correctly.
+24, 2005, for drug possession after police attached a tracker to his Jeep — without judicial approval — and used it to follow him for a month.
+Although police obtained a warrant, they failed to execute it properly.

-The Government obtained a warrant authorizing the installation of an electronic tracking device on the Jeep registered to Jones’ wife to be installed in the District of Columbia and within 10 days.
-On the 11th day, and not in the District of Columbia but in Maryland, agents installed a GPS tracking — tracking device on the undercarriage of the Jeep while it was parked in a public parking lot.
-Over the next 28 days, the Government used the device to track the vehicle’s movements.
+The Government’s warrant authorized the installation of a GPS tracking device within the District of Columbia and within 10 days.
+On the 11th day, and outside of D.C. in Maryland, agents installed the device under the Jeep in a public lot.
+For the next 28 days, the Government used the GPS to track every movement of the vehicle.

-As a result of improper execution, the court proceeded as though there was no warrant at all.
+Because of the improper execution, the court treated the case as though there was no warrant at all.

-The Fourth Amendment protects “the right of the people to be secure in their persons, houses, papers and effects against unreasonable searches and seizures”.
-The Jeep is certainly an effect, as that term is used in the Amendment.
-The government argues that it is not even a “search under the 4th Amendment, so they never needed a warrant.
+The Fourth Amendment protects “the right of the people to be secure in their persons, houses, papers and effects against unreasonable searches and seizures.”
+A Jeep is an “effect,” so attaching a police GPS tracker without proper authority constituted a search.

 Anton Vialtsin, Esq.